MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VII-National-Credit-Union-Administration/subchapter-A-Regulations-Affecting-Credit-Unions/part-702-Capital-Adequacy/subpart-B-Mandatory-Discretionary-Supervisory-Actions/section-702.201.md

 (ii) Would further the purpose of this part.

-(2) Notwithstanding paragraph (a) of this section, starting on May 28, 2020 and ending on December 31, 2020, for a credit union that is adequately capitalized:
+(2) Notwithstanding paragraph (a) of this section, starting on April 19, 2021 and ending on March 31, 2022, for a credit union that is adequately capitalized:

 (i) The NCUA Board may issue an administrative order specifying temporary revisions to the earnings retention requirement, to the extent the NCUA Board determines that such lesser amount -